 Being part of Marriott you can book using points.
 This is a category 6 hotel which means prices range from 40-60,000.
 Whether this is good value or not depends on the price.
 I had booked before it went on the green list when prices were low as it would have been a poor use of points.
 I paid €160 per night.
 If I was trying to book now prices are around €280 which would be a better use of points although still not fantastic value.

-I booked through our partners Debonair, a Marriott Luminous agent.
+I booked through our partner GTC, a Marriott Luminous agent.
 You can get Marriott Luminous perks on participating W Hotels – Westin – Renaissance – Marriott – Autograph – Le Meridien and Tribute Portfolio hotels.

 The benefits for this Westin are: